 Sea of Thieves is effectively an adventure factory.
-There are quests, levels, cosmetics, and endgame goals, but for the most part these systems exist to make you and your friends adventure together.
-For that reason, Sea of Thieves is exceedingly light on tutorials and in-game explanations, which makes starting out a daunting prospect.
+Sure, there are quests, levels, cosmetics, and endgame goals like any other multiplayer game you care to name in 2018, but for the most part these systems exist to make you and your friends adventure together.
+For that reason, Sea of Thieves is exceedingly light on tutorials and in-game explanations, which makes starting out a daunting prospect – we’re spoiled by an opening four hours or so of hand-holding these days, so it’s a bit of a wrench when a game doesn’t offer it.
 Even if you can figure out the basics of sailing and fighting there is a lot of trial and error involved in figuring out the rest of this surprisingly rich seafaring game.

 Your character model is permanent

 While Sea of Thieves boasts a bounty of cosmetic options for you to decorate your pirate, gear, and ship with, the character model you select upon starting up the game will stay with you for the rest of your sailing career.
 Pick wisely if you value your in-game looks.

 Listen out for the whoosh

 It will not take you long to get the hang of sailing, but one aspect that can be tricky to master is angling your sails.
 If you want your boat to move as quickly as possible then you will need to open your sails all the way up and then angle them so as to fill them with wind.

 To do so, simply look at the sky for wisps of wind and see what direction they are heading in.
 You then want to angle the sails accordingly – you will hear a satisfying whoosh sound when the angling is perfect.
 Bear in mind that if the wind direction or your boat changes course then you will need to adjust your sails.